johnnymeintel/johnnycybersec/readme.md

 **Building a deliberately vulnerable AD domain and network infrastructure across multiple layers**

-Establishing a realistic enterprise environment with intentional security weaknesses that mirror common real-world misconfigurations.
-This isn't about building a "perfect" lab—it's about understanding how business pressures, legacy requirements, and operational convenience create the security gaps that attackers exploit.
+Establishing an enterprise environment with intentional security weaknesses that mirror common real-world misconfigurations.
 Each vulnerability is deliberately introduced with documentation explaining its business justification, why it exists in real enterprises, and how it enables specific attack paths.

 ##### Lab Components